Struct schemars::schema::SchemaObject

 pub fn has_type(&self, ty: InstanceType) -> bool

-accepts values of the given type, according to the instance_type
+Returns true if self accepts values of the given type, according to the instance_type field.

 to this method.